sonik8494/Customer_Segmentation_with_RFM/README.md

 ## Strategy

-Created customer segementation based on RFM (Recency, Frequency, Monetary) analysis which is a technique that uses past purchase behavior to divide customers into groups.
+Created customer segements based on RFM (Recency, Frequency, Monetary) analysis which is a technique that uses past purchase behavior to divide customers into groups.
 RFM helps divide customers into various categories or clusters to identify customers who are more likely to respond to promotions and also for future personalization services.

 ### RECENCY (R): Days since last purchase